Research Considerations

 Using the International Genealogical Index

-The International Genealogical Index, run by the Mormon Church, might be the single best free resource for the investigation of family histories....
+The International Genealogical Index might well be the single best free resource for anyone looking into family history and putting together their family tre...

 Using The Internet to Trace Your Ancestors